plenoptic-org/plenoptic/docs/tutorials/introductory_tutorial.md

 );
 ```

+In the above figure, the left column shows the images and the right column the model outputs; top row shows the original image and bottom the synthesized metamer.

-We can see that, even though the target and synthesized images look very different, the two model outputs look basically identical (which matches the exceedingly low loss value we see above).
-(The left column shows the images and the right column the model outputs; top row shows the original image and bottom the synthesized metamer.)
+We can see that, even though the target and synthesized images look very different, the two model outputs look basically identical (which matches the exceedingly low loss value we saw above).

 :::{admonition} Question
 :class: important